azarketa/Thermodynamics-theoretical-pills/source/10_1st_law_in_closed_systems.md

 ---

-:::{admonition} Tip: connecting to specific heats
+:::{tip} Tip: connecting to specific heats
-:class: tip, dropdown
+:class: dropdown

 Later, when **specific heats** are introduced, we will see that $\Delta U$ and $\Delta H$ relate directly to temperature changes under constant-volume and constant-pressure conditions.
 This will make the different heat requirements in each process predictable from measurable thermal properties.